Ashistry/discover-awesome/README.md

 To avoid making you scrape a bunch of webpages (and to avoid bullying the Github API), the approach is the following:

-- Databases of repository names/links/descriptions with relevant stats are provided by me, right here in the repository, and updated once at least once a week.
+- Databases of repository names/links/descriptions with relevant stats are provided by me, right here in the repository, and updated at least once a week.

 - Before your first run, you must provide a personal access token with --token.
 The token will be saved in your local config in your user dir.
 It doesn't need any special permissions, it's simply your ticket for the Github API.